 Natural skew may hinder join performance, but the PDPR capability in Teradata 14 can alleviate this problem.
 However, PDPR may not detect all potential applications if skewed values are not evident in the statistics.

 If your Teradata version is below 14, PDPR is unavailable.
-To address this, you can utilize a technical method using the RANDOM() function to reduce skew.
+To address this, you can use a technique based on the RANDOM() function to reduce skew.

 Teradata Joins are vulnerable to Skewing.